-Sernova Cell Pouch System
+Sernova Cell Pouch System / Platform Approach

 Sernova's patented Cell Pouch System is designed to take into consideration the biological requirements of therapeutic cells.
-This is achieved through an 'organ-like' environment defined as a vascularized tissue matrix for therapeutic cells, which develops upon implantation.
+This is achieved through an organ-like environment defined as a vascularized tissue matrix for therapeutic cells, which develops within the device chambers following implantation.
 Our novel approach provides for the ability for therapeutic cells to be protected locally within the Cell Pouch or through systemic immune protection medications.
-We believe this unique approach helps prevent the issue of fibrosis that has plagued prior-generation implantable cell therapy devices.
+We believe this unique approach of allowing vascularized tissue incorporation into the device also helps prevent the issue of fibrosis that has plagued prior-generation implantable cell therapy devices and provides a biologically suitable environment for the engraftment and function of therapeutic cells.

-The Cell Pouch is designed to be scalable to match the required cell dose for the clinical application.
+The Cell Pouch is designed to be scalable to match the required cell dose for each clinical application.
 Our research demonstrates that following Cell Pouch implantation under the skin or in other locations, vascularized tissue chambers develop within the device.
-In long-term preclinical studies, the Cell Pouch maintained a stable, vascularized tissue environment prior to transplantation of therapeutic cells, which we believe is key for maintaining long-term survival and function of therapeutic cells.
+In long-term preclinical studies, it has been shown that the Cell Pouch maintains a stable, vascularized tissue environment prior to transplantation of therapeutic cells, which we believe is key for maintaining long-term survival and function of therapeutic cells.
+We believe Sernova's approach also solves potential issues of other competing implantable devices with therapeutic cells pre-inserted prior to the device being implanted into the body which may result in hypoxia and cell death due to a lack of an integrated vascularized tissue environment into which cells are transplanted.